 The report includes maps of major UK cities, but the team also produced maps of every area in the UK with at least one neighbourhood falling within the 20 per cent most deprived on the respective deprivation indices.

-Please note: In the maps in the original version of this study, the Escalator and Gentrifier categories were labelled incorrectly.
+Please note: In the residential typology maps in the original version of this study, the Escalator and Gentrifier categories were labelled incorrectly.
 Escalators were labelled as Gentrifiers, and vice versa.
 This was corrected in January 2018, and a revised report made available.
 JRF and the authors apologise for this error.